-The Pediatric Otolaryngology Fellowship Program at the Nemours/Alfred I. duPont Hospital for Children, in affiliation with Sidney Kimmel Medical College at Thomas Jefferson University (TJU), trains physicians in advanced skills in pediatric otolaryngology.
+The Pediatric Otolaryngology fellowship program at the Nemours/Alfred I. duPont Hospital for Children, in affiliation with Sidney Kimmel Medical College at Thomas Jefferson University, trains physicians in advanced skills in pediatric otolaryngology.

 Our one-year program, accredited by the Accreditation Council for Graduate Medical Education (ACGME), helps the fellow gain proficiency in diagnosing and treating infants and children with a wide array of otolaryngology issues.
 The fellow receives training from our 8 faculty members from the Division of Pediatric Otolaryngology — board-certified pediatric specialists who treat inpatients and outpatients at duPont Hospital for Children and our satellite locations.
 Our graduates have pursued careers in academic and private practice settings.